Customize the field mapping between TFS and Project Server

 Replace tpcUrl with the URL of the project collection, and replace MappingFile with the path and name of your custom mapping file.
 Specify /force if you are updating the existing mappings.

 Wait until the following messages appear:

 You have successfully uploaded field mapping file MappingFile to Team Project Collection tpcUrl.

 When you associate an enterprise project plan with a project, the Project Server tab is added to the work item form, as the following illustration shows.
 The tab is added to only those types of work items that you specify to participate in data synchronization.
 You customize this tab by setting the

 true for those fields that you want to have appear on the form.

 Project Server tab

-The field mappings that are defined for the team project collection determine the fields that appear on the Project Server tab.
-After this tab has been added to a work item type for a team project, you can update it by modifying the field mappings for the collection.
+The field mappings that are defined for the project collection determine the fields that appear on the Project Server tab.
+After this tab has been added to a work item type for a project, you can update it by modifying the field mappings for the collection.
 If you manually customize the work item form by adding fields to the Project Server tab or changing its location on the form, the tab may not get automatically updated with future changes that you make to the field mappings.
 If this condition occurs, you can modify the tab manually.
 For more information, see Added elements to WIT definitions.